grzesiek-galezowski/tdd-ebook/manuscript/350_Web_of_objects_boundaries.md

 }
 ```

-If I needed different sets of arguments, I could just add more methods to the `PeriodicTasks` interface, provided I don't couple it to any specific domain-related class (in such a case, I'd rather split `PeriodicTasks` into several more domain-specific interfaces).
+If I needed different sets of arguments, I could just add more methods to the `PeriodicTasks` interface, provided I don't couple it to any specific domain-related class (if I needed that, I'd rather split `PeriodicTasks` into several more domain-specific interfaces).

 ### Expiry